 In the end, the staff at the Ramen shops want you to be happy with your meal, and everybody in the restaurant is too busy with their own [ramen] to notice what you are doing.
 So whether you slurp or don’t, or even need to ask for a fork, don’t worry!

-Five of the West End’s Best Spots
+Three of the West End’s Best Spots

 Hokkaido Ramen Santouka: A Japanese chain from Hokkaido that consistently churns out delicious bowls of noodles featuring a smooth, milky-white, pork-bone tonkotsu broth.
 Be sure to try their special melt-in-your-mouth toro niku chashu.